• Skip to primary navigation

 • butter, preferably unsalted butter because you will add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty

-• light brown sugar though granulated sugar would also work here, though it would not contribute to the molasses flavour.
+• light brown sugar or dark brown sugar, though granulated sugar would also work here, though it would not contribute to the molasses flavour.
 Brown sugar may also lead to a slightly thicker cookie that is less prone to spreading

 • molasses, specifically Fancy molasses or baking molasses.
 Do not use blackstrap molasses, which is too bitter for this recipe